queenofdowntime/queenofdowntime.github.io/tutorials/crud-py.md

     The test name is a little weird, I will grant you.
 But I settled on this naming convention at the beginning so we are stuck with it.

-    We are using a new module here, so don't forget to `import os.path` at the top of `api_test.py`.
+    We are using a new module here, so don't forget to `import os` at the top of `api_test.py`.

 1. This fails with the expected `404`, so we can return to `api.py` and make it go a little further: